22hideki22/Hideki-Palett-Shop/README.md

 # Hideki-Palett-Shop
 - In This Part, you Start Buy your New Computer!
-- Here we Have Job Computers, Gaming and Normal.
+- Here we Have Gaming, Home, Office Computers and other...

 ## How to Buy a Computer?
 - Dont know How to Buy?